PromptAI/promptdialog/docs/download_rasa_source_code.md

 ---
 layout: en
-title: Running Rasa Code
+title: Running Chatbots
 nav_order: 4
 has_children: false
 ---

-When developers need to debug and verify the flow diagram, You can use the **Download Rasa Files** function to download the generated RASA code in your local running environment and test the chaobto locally.
-If you prefer running the code on the cloud without setting up local environment, please contact us [info@promptai.us].
+When developers need to debug and verify the flow diagram, they can use the **Download Rasa Files** function to download the generated RASA code in their local running environment and test the chaobot locally.
+If you prefer testing/running the chatbot on the cloud without setting up local environment, please contact us [info@promptai.us].

 ## Rasa file download